anmol2302/sunbird-intl-que/README.md

 - Question : How to tag content? <br>
 <u> Answer </u> : In a portal there is a wokspace section. so while creating resource we can specify the keywords in    `Keyword` field ,the keywords must be the words which are related to the resource. <br>
 - Question : How content gets flagged as inappropriate etc?<br>
-<u> Answer </u> : In a content lifecycle we have a flag as a staus in wich if a content is inappropriate ,the project manager  can flag that content. so that content will dissappear.<br>
+<u> Answer </u> : In a content lifecycle we have a flag as a staus in which if a content is inappropriate ,the project manager  can flag that content. after that content will dissappear.<br>
 - Question : Permissions control? <br>
 <u> Answer </u> :
 Based on user responsibilities, rights are provided to: